learn-co-curriculum/dsc-instance-methods-lab/README.md

 ```

 ## Instantiate Instances and Practice Using Instance Methods
 Great!
-We've defined our classes and our instance methods.
-Now, in this section we are going to actually use them!
+You've defined classes and instance methods.
+Now, in this section you're going to actually use them!

 Start by instantiating two drivers and two passengers.
 Assign the drivers to the variables `daniel` and `meryl` and assign the passengers to `niky` and `terrance`.